Is SEO Dead? What business owners need to know about Google's new AI Overview

 Think ChatGPT, Perplexity, Claude, Meta’s Llama—and yes, Google itself.

-What Does That Mean for Your Website?
+What Does This Mean for Your Website?

-- Keyword stuffing is obsolete
+- Keyword stuffing becomes obsolete

-Even well-meaning SEO packages that cost $1,000–$5,000/month often fall short:
+Even well-meaning SEO packages that cost $1,000–$5,000/month may fall short:

 - You get 2-4 blog posts